Skip to main content

 Connect the Integration

-1. Go to your Organizer Portal by clicking the Manage Organization found on the bottom left corner of any event admin console.
+1. Go to your Organizer Portal by clicking Manage Organization, which is found at the bottom left corner of any event admin console.

 2. Go to the Integrations tab and click Connect under the Salesforce logo.

-If you're not seeing the Integrations tab, you'll need to access your Enterprise or White Label Dashboard to see the Integrations tab.
+If you don't see the Integrations tab, you'll need to access your Enterprise or White Label Dashboard to see it.
 Click My Enterprise from the Organizer Portal to take you to your Enterprise or White Label Dashboard, where you should find the Integrations tab.

 You can also access the direct Enterprise or White Label Dashboard URL to see the Integrations tab.
 The URL would look something like this: